+When I was first asked this question, it stumped me; not because I didn’t have any ideas, but I almost had too many.
 Should I take him to the park?
 The beach?
 An indoor play centre?
 Realistically, I’ll need to do some food shopping, and take him to get his school uniform sorted.
 But which one do I start with?

-In any case, it’s not as simple as all that; it’s not like his foster carers will drive him down here, unpack his belongings, and then go again.
+But of course, it’s not as simple as all that; it’s not like his foster carers will drive him down here, unpack his belongings, and then go again.
 That would just leave behind a very frightened, confused young man, and wouldn’t do any of us the slightest bit of good.

-When he comes down to his new home, it’s not like he’ll be in an area where he doesn’t know anyone.
-He and I will have the beginnings of a relationship – the very early stages, granted – and his foster carers will be coming down with him and spending some days down here in a hotel.
-That’ll give him security and safety; when his foster carers go, he’ll have explored part of my home town with me and also with them.
+When he comes down to his new home, he and I will have the beginnings of a relationship – the very early stages, granted – and his foster carers will be coming down with him.
+That’ll give him security and safety; when his foster carers go, a few days later, he’ll have explored part of our home town with me and also with them.
 He’ll be able to associate certain parts with some laughs already, with people he already trusts – and I can then work on that.

 So perhaps it doesn’t matter what the first thing is that I do with him.
 It’s more important that I’m with him.